boschresearch/NeuTraL-AD/README.md

 # Neural Transformation Learning for Anomaly Detection (NeuTraLAD)

-This is the companion code for a PyTorch implementation of Neural Transformation Learning reported in the paper **Neural Transformation Learning for Deep Anomaly Detection Beyond Images** by Chen Qiu et al.
+This is the official code for a PyTorch implementation of Neural Transformation Learning reported in the paper **Neural Transformation Learning for Deep Anomaly Detection Beyond Images** by Chen Qiu et al.
 The paper is published in ICML 2021 and can be found here https://arxiv.org/abs/2103.16440.
 The code allows the users to reproduce and extend the results reported in the study.
 Please cite the